normful/blog/content/blog/anki-for-japanese/index.md

 You probably should just learn all the basic words that are introduced to you, and use whatever app you are already using to learn words.
 Many apps have their own built-in review system too.

-# Why intermediate learners should create their own word lists (Anki decks)
+# Why intermediate learners should create their own word lists

 At the intermediate level of Japanese, the specific selection of words that you learn starts to become more and more important.

-Although there are broad general Anki decks that other people have created such as [this](https://cotoacademy.com/japanese-anki-decks-to-learn-japanese/), I find it inefficient to study these general decks because:
+Although there are broad general word lists (Anki decks) that other people have created such as [this](https://cotoacademy.com/japanese-anki-decks-to-learn-japanese/), I find it inefficient to study these because:
 1. They include many words I already know.
 2. They lack the specific words that I don't know and want to know or need to know.
 3. The notes created in these general decks lack the specific context where I encountered a particular word.